Posted December 19, 2017

 “Hackers are looking to exploit the surging interest and value in Bitcoin by targeting traders with a fake advertisement for a bitcoin trading bot called Gunbot, researchers have found.
 However, the advertisement actually spreads the malicious Orcus remote access trojan (RAT) to steal bitcoin.
-Researchers spotted a new Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. campaign that targets eager bitcoin investors through a phishing campaign that claims to offer Gunbot, a new and legitimate bitcoin trading app.
+Researchers spotted a new Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. campaign that targets eager bitcoin investors through a phishing campaign that claims to offer Gunbot, a new and legitimate bitcoin trading app.
 The phishing email with the phony ad comes with a .zip file attachment called “sourcode.vbs” that contains a simple VB script.
 When executed, it downloads a file that looks like a JPEG image but is actually a PE binary file.”

 “Reuters reports hackers likely working for a nation-state, recently invaded the safety system of a critical infrastructure facility in a watershed attack that halted plant operations.
 It marks the first report of a safety system breach at an industrial plant by hackers, who have in recent years placed increasing attention on breaking into utilities, factories and other types of critical infrastructure.
 Compromising a safety system could let hackers shut them down in advance of attacking other parts of an industrial plant, potentially preventing operators from identifying and halting destructive attacks.
 A security firm disclosed the incident on Thursday saying it targeted Triconex industrial safety technology from Schneider Electric.
 Schneider confirmed the incident had occurred and that it had issued a security alert to users of Triconex, which cyber experts say is widely used in the energy industry, including at nuclear facilities, and oil and gas plants.”